RoadToFit/.github/profile/README.md

 Created using Tensorflow and Scikit-learn, our machine learning team developed 3 models:

 - **Body classifier** - Uses _Convolutional Neural Network_ (CNN) to determine the user's body class
-- **Activities recommendation** - Uses _Decision Tree_ to recommend activites based on the intensity
+- **Activities recommendation** - Uses _Random Forest_ to recommend activites based on the intensity
 - **Food recommendation** - Uses _K-Nearest Neighbors_ (KNN) to recommend meals based on required calories and body state

 ### Cloud Computing